Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 Thurrsto looked serious and resigned.
 He wasn’t dropping anywhere with anybody or anything, and Costello knew from his relationship with Powell that such a retirement from the front line was… unhappy.
 Still, he was there to see his Brothers off if nothing else.

-“Gentlemen…”
+"Gentlemen…"

-“That’s my cue,” said Firth as he ripped open his undersuit’s packaging.
+"That’s my cue," said Firth as he ripped open his undersuit’s packaging.
 Their makeshift staging area had sheets put down everywhere to keep the dirt and dust under control before they sewed themselves into that unforgiving inner layer, but it wasn’t a cleanroom, so getting the undersuit on quickly was a must.
-“Y’all swingin’ dicks get out here, briefing time!”
+"Y’all swingin’ dicks get out here, briefing time!"

-Costello, whose “small” size made his techs’ lives much easier and who was thus already wearing his midsuit, nodded thanks as the vastly bigger men he commanded ambled out of the shower and into loose formation.
+Costello, whose "small" size made his techs’ lives much easier and who was thus already wearing his midsuit, nodded thanks as the vastly bigger men he commanded ambled out of the shower and into loose formation.

 ‘Horse was last out of the shower as usual, thumping over with his relaxed, business-ready grin.
-“That’s all of us, boss.”
+"That’s all of us, boss."

 Costello nodded.
-“Thanks, ‘Horse.
+"Thanks, ‘Horse.
 Alright, we’ve been over the situation a dozen times before.
 Hunters have occupied Rvzrk, we have Dexter on-world ready to destroy their wormhole suppressor.
 Our job is to get him outta there, and clear just enough breathing space for First Fang to muscle through and obliterate everything else.
 There’s no real subtlety here: we’re going in via steep-angle EA-HELLNO.
 The Whitecrests will need to carry extended power packs for their maneuver fields, it’s going to be rough.
 Everyone will need a max-dose of crude.
 The shot, not the patch.
-The physics of this insertion are...daunting.”
+The physics of this insertion are...daunting."

 Serious expressions all round.
 They knew the drill.

-“When we hit the ground, our target is Dexter, and *only* Dexter.
+"When we hit the ground, our target is Dexter, and *only* Dexter.
 Laser-like focus here.
 Protectors, that’s your show.
 Whatever you need, you ask and we deliver.
 Baseball will be the assault lead for the first leg of the mission, ‘Horse and Irish will execute on point.
 Once ‘Base declares his objective accomplished, Righteous will take lead.
 We establish a Jump Array, and secure our presence.
 Secure it with *extreme* prejudice.
-We’re bringing three Arrays for First Fang to use.”
+We’re bringing three Arrays for First Fang to use."

-“I take it their objective ain’t changed?”
+"I take it their objective ain’t changed?"
 Firth asked.

-“Not a bit, Righteous.
+"Not a bit, Righteous.
 Their mission is to scour the area clean and build the *really* big arrays to get the Grand Army marching through.
 Depending on our readiness, we may be re-tasked to assist them.
 If conditions allow, they will almost certainly bully through and attempt to secure additional array sites.
 The other Fangs will be committed if and when appropriate.

-“Once they’re in, we support the Fangs until our resources are exhausted, and then withdraw.
+"Once they’re in, we support the Fangs until our resources are exhausted, and then withdraw.
 By that point the Grand Army should have joined us, and they’ll do the job of really liberating the city.
-Any questions?”
+Any questions?"

 Heads shook all around.

-“Alright.
+"Alright.
 Suit up, gear up.
-Sooner we’re ready, the sooner our Brother’s out of harm’s way.”
+Sooner we’re ready, the sooner our Brother’s out of harm’s way."

 They scattered, leaving Costello alone with Thurrsto.

 Best to tackle the bull head-on.
-“How are you holding up?”
+"How are you holding up?"

-“I think me, Stainless, and the Great Father should form a club and commiserate together.”
+"I think me, Stainless, and the Great Father should form a club and commiserate together."

-“All three of you are at the top of your game, still,” Costello said, trying to be reassuring.
+"All three of you are at the top of your game, still," Costello said, trying to be reassuring.

-“Yes.
-And in positions of high or irreplaceable office where we can’t put our game to use.”
+"Yes.
+And in positions of high or irreplaceable office where we can’t put our game to use."

-“I wouldn’t count on that.
+"I wouldn’t count on that.
 It’s important that leadership be respectable by the rough men they command.
 And, being honest?
-There are still so few of us, you still need to keep in mission condition after all…”
+There are still so few of us, you still need to keep in mission condition after all…"

-“When was the last time Stainless came on an op?”
+"When was the last time Stainless came on an op?"
 Thurrsto asked.

-“The last time he was needed.
+"The last time he was needed.
 He’s stood active watch after team exhaustion, after all.
 It’s only sheer dumb luck that’s kept him off the field.
-We just don’t have enough men.”
+We just don’t have enough men."

-“That feels like kind words chosen skillfully.”
+"That feels like kind words chosen skillfully."

 Of course he’d see through that.

-“Look, I get it.
+"Look, I get it.
 Talent like yours is rare company, and you want to do what you’re good at, give what you can offer to the team.
 I absolutely understand.
 That doesn’t solve the leadership problem.
-High office has *duties.* I won’t presume to lecture you about that.”
+High office has *duties.* I won’t presume to lecture you about that."

-“No,” he sighed wearily.
-“I’ve learned an awful lot about duty lately.
+"No," he sighed wearily.
+"I’ve learned an awful lot about duty lately.
 But you know what the, uh, ‘worstest’ part is?
 Something the Great Father clued me in on accidentally.
 It’s that I’m only likely ever going to see field work again if something has gone very, very wrong.
 I think that’s why Genshi was so keen to jump back into it.
-He actually seems a lot happier now.”
+He actually seems a lot happier now."

-“And you’re better than him.”
+"And you’re better than him."

-“On nearly every level, yes.
-Though,” Thurrsto added with a slightly melancholy chitter, “I admit, the only reason I’m more handsome now isn’t because of my breeding.”
+"On nearly every level, yes.
+Though," Thurrsto added with a slightly melancholy chitter, "I admit, the only reason I’m more handsome now isn’t because of my breeding."

-“I’ll never understand your species’ psychology on that point.
+"I’ll never understand your species’ psychology on that point.
 Anyway.
 Maybe you should suit up.
 Or at least keep ready.
 We’re holding you in reserve but you’re still HEAT, and if I’m honest, something about this mission stinks.
-I can’t put my finger on it…”
+I can’t put my finger on it…"

-“You don’t need to humor me, captain.”
+"You don’t need to humor me, captain."

-“I know,” Costello said seriously.
-“I’m not.”
+"I know," Costello said seriously.
+"I’m not."

-Thurrsto’s ear twisted strangely, then he duck-nodded. “...Thank you.”
+Thurrsto’s ear twisted strangely, then he duck-nodded. "...Thank you."

 Costello nodded too, and went to grab the last of his equipment.